pkgdown/header.html

 The starting point is a RangedSummarizedExperiment of CTSSs (from CAGEfightR::quantifyCTSSs()) with pooled signal computed, plus a set of tag clusters produced by CAGEfightR::clusterUnidirectionally().

 calcPooled() adds a score column to the CTSS row-ranges.
-This pooled signal is what PRIME::decompose() uses as the shape profile for decomposition — it is required even if you later run the correlation-based method.
+This pooled signal is what PRIME::decompose() uses as the shape profile for decomposition.

 Call unidirectional tag clusters